shruthim0/repository2/_posts/2022-09-21-Psychologyandthegoodlife.md

 ## Grateful List
 1. my friends and family for supporting me
 2. my hobbies: reading, painting, running
-3. the provileges I have being born in the US
+3. the resouces I have being born in the US
+4. being able to recieve an education